 Overall, the AMD EPYC processors provide great value in price spent versus performance achieved.
 However, there is a spectrum of efficiency, with certain CPU models offering particularly compelling value.
 Also remember that the prices and power requirements for some of the top models are fairly high.
 Savvy readers may find the following facts useful:

-- While the EPYC 7282 looks to be the most cost-effective on paper, it is important to consider that is has only half the L3 cache of its other 16-core siblings.
+- While the EPYC 7702 looks to be the most cost-effective on paper, it is important to consider that many applications may not be able to scale efficiently to 64 cores.
 Benchmark before making the selection.

 - Applications which can be satisfied by a single CPU will benefit greatly from the single-socket EPYC 7xx2P models